mokasha2020/mokasha2020.github.io/_projects/1_project.md

 ### Case Study: How Does a Bike-Share Navigate Speedy Success?

-Business task:We are to design a marketing strategy to convert casual bike riders to annual members.
+Business task: We are to design a marketing strategy to convert casual bike riders to annual members.

 The finance analysts determined that it's more profitable for the company to